Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 What is the maximum recommended 480V 3-phase voltage drop according to the NEC?

-The NEC, in an informational note in section NEC 215.2, recommends a maximum of 3% voltage drop for feeder circuits and 5% for the total of the feeder and branch circuit combined.
+The NEC, in an informational note in Article 215, recommends a maximum of about 3% voltage drop for feeder circuits and about 5% for the total of the feeder and branch circuit combined as a design target.
 For a 480V system, 3% is 14.4V.

 How does the three-phase voltage drop formula differ from a single-phase formula?

-The three-phase voltage drop formula incorporates the square root of 3 (approximately 1.732) to account for the phase difference in the power delivery.
-A single-phase formula uses a constant of 2 to account for the total length of the circuit (to the load and back).
+The three-phase voltage drop formula incorporates the square root of 3 (approximately 1.732) to account for the phase relationship in three-phase power delivery.
+A single-phase round-trip calculation commonly uses a factor of 2 to represent the supply-and-return path and the single-phase geometry.

 Why is conductor impedance more critical than just resistance for 480V 3-phase voltage drop calculations?

-In high-voltage AC circuits with inductive loads (like motors), the magnetic fields created by the current induce a back-EMF, creating an opposition to current flow called reactance.
-Conductor impedance is the vector sum of resistance and reactance and provides a more accurate picture of the total opposition to current flow, making it essential for precise wire size computation.
+In AC circuits with inductive loads (like motors), the magnetic fields created by the current induce reactance that contributes to the total opposition to current flow.
+Conductor impedance combines resistance and reactance and provides a more accurate measure of total opposition, making it essential for precise wire size computation, especially over long runs and at higher frequencies or with heavily inductive loads.

 Can a voltage drop calculator replace manual wire size computation?